TAN-Gaming/winsvcblocker/README.md

 - Only one instance running is allowed, either app or service.
 - `install_service.bat` must be in the same folder as `svcblocker_svc.exe` to work.
 - If you're running Windows 11 with fast startup enabled, don't install service on another drive other than the system drive (C:), otherwise automatic start may not work correctly.

+## Build instructions
+Only Code::Blocks IDE with TDM-GCC-64 is supported for now.
+CMake support is WIP.